oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

        kubernetes/charts/weblogic-operator
      ```

-5. Choose the type of domain you're going to create: `WLS`, `JRF`, or `RestrictedJRF`, and set environment variable WDT_DOMAIN_TYPE accordingly.
+4. Choose the type of domain you're going to create: `WLS`, `JRF`, or `RestrictedJRF`, and set environment variable WDT_DOMAIN_TYPE accordingly.
+Default is `WLS`.

    ```
    export WDT_DOMAIN_TYPE=<one of WLS, JRF, or RestrictedJRF>
    ```

-6. Setup access to the base WebLogic image at the [Oracle Container Registry](http://container-registry.oracle.com).
+5. Setup access to the base WebLogic image at the [Oracle Container Registry](http://container-registry.oracle.com).

    - Use a browser to access [Oracle Container Registry](http://container-registry.oracle.com)
    - Choose an image location